 Together, Asian and higher-risk emerging markets form a true economic powerhouse.
 In our view the long-term outlook for the region is underpinned by youthful and increasingly well-educated populations, rising domestic consumption and an increasingly wealthy middle class.

-After a period in the doldrums, emerging markets started to look attractively valued at the end of 2015, according to our analysis.
-History has shown that investing when valuations are low can lead to excellent long-term returns.
-Stock markets have bounced strongly since, but these markets still look good value and we still see an excellent opportunity for patient investors.
-There are no guarantees, however; a market can stay cheap for some time and even get cheaper still, so a long-term view should be taken.
+After a period in the doldrums, Asian and emerging markets staged a recovery last year and have continued to perform well so far this year.
+Despite the improvement in performance, these markets continue to offer good value in our view.
+History has shown that investing when valuations are lower can lead to good long-term returns and we still see an opportunity for patient investors.
+There are no guarantees, however, and the market could always get cheaper, so a long-term view should be taken.

 When investing in the emerging and Asia Pacific nations, we believe a diversified approach is sensible.
 The disparity between countries means this part of the world can be home to both the best and worst-performing global stock markets at any one time.